PolicyStat/distributed-nose/README.md

-# nose-distributed-runs Distribute your tests across machines with no hassle
+# distributed-nose Distribute your tests across multiple nodes with no hassle

 ## TLDR